HariniSolai/Villain_In_Disguise/README.md

 * For the background village chatter sound, I used a background chatter sound from Pixabay.
 This plays in the village to simulate people talking and make the area feel populated. https://pixabay.com/sound-effects/people-chattertrainride-17702/

+### Additional Gameplay Features (HW7 Updates)

+The following improvements were added to enhance gameplay, immersion, and user experience:

+* **NPC Wandering System:** NPC characters now actively move around the village using Unity NavMesh.
+They walk for longer distances and switch between walking and idle states, making the environment feel more alive and dynamic instead of static.

+* **Improved Village Interactivity:** The village environment has been expanded with additional houses, shops, and layout improvements to eliminate empty space and create a more realistic and engaging world for the player to explore.

+* **Teleportation System:** Players can instantly move between major locations using keyboard shortcuts:
+  - **B** → Forest
+  - **V** → Village
+  - **C** → Cave
+  This allows faster navigation and smoother gameplay flow.

+* **Lose Condition System:** A lose state has been introduced where if the player’s trust level drops below a certain threshold, the game transitions to a lose screen, encouraging strategic decision-making.

+* **UI Improvements:**
+  - Added a restart/lose screen system for better player feedback
+  - Improved button visibility and interaction clarity
+  - Enhanced readability of UI elements over the game background

+* **Area-Based Sound System:** Specific sounds now trigger based on player location (e.g., cows near farms, bells near church), making the world feel more responsive and immersive.

+* **Environmental Effects Enhancements:**
+  - Fire and smoke particle systems improved for realism
+  - Lighting adjustments to better highlight important areas
+  - Added visual effects to key interactive objects

+---